meltyourface/blank/posts/Witches-Sabbath/Rite-of-the-Hidden-Moon-Self-Discovery-Introspection-at-Witches-Sabbath/index.md

 ---
 Ritual Name: The Rite of the Hidden Moon

-Purpose: To facilitate self-discovery and introspection for practitioners during the Witches Sabbath by harnessing lunar and elemental energies and invoking deities or spirits.
+**Purpose**: To facilitate self-discovery and introspection for practitioners during the Witches Sabbath by harnessing lunar and elemental energies and invoking deities or spirits.

-Preparation:
+**Preparation**:

 1. Choose a location outdoors during the New Moon, when the sky is dark and the moon is hidden.
 Ensure it is a quiet and private place where you can feel at peace.